code-423n4/code423n4.com/_content/certified-contributor-terms-summary.md

 title: "Certified Contributor Terms Summary"
 ---

-# About the Certified contributor role:
+# About the Certified Contributor role:
 * C4 intends to provide opportunities for approved Certified Contributors that include:
 * access to repos after contests conclude, post-contest triage, and mitigation review,
 * participation in private, invitation-only contests,